-option description supertable- columns (Integer; only if layoutastable=true) Minimum number of columns in a layout row to consider the sequence of zones as a supertable.
-When a table is created from paragraphs, these columns are recognized as separate zones instead of being combined.
-As a consequence of this, layout recognition can identify these zone sequences as a table (default: 4). tabledetect (Integer) Specifies the depth of recursive table recognition (default: 1): 0 No position-based table recognition; tables with cell borders are still detected if the suboption structures=usevectoronly of the vectoranalysis option is set.
-1 Table recognition for each zone.
-2 Table recognition for each table cell detected in level 1.
+Table 10.12 Su poptions for the Tayoutanarys1s option of TET_open_page() and TET_process_page() option description supertable- columns (Integer; only if layoutastable=true) Minimum number of columns in a layout row to consider the s quence of zones as a supertable.
+When a table is created from paragraphs, these columns are recogniz as separate zones instead of being combined.
+As a consequence of this, layout recognition can identify these zone sequences as a table (default: 4). tabledetect (Integer) Specifies the depth of recursive table recognition (default: depends on docstyle): No position-based table recognition; tables with cell borders are still detected if the suboption structures=usevectoronly of the vectoranalysis option is set.
+Table recognition for each zone.
+Table recognition for each table cell detected in level 1.
 This is required for nested tables and resolving row spans.